Employer & client resources

 - Summer semester runs first week of June thru mid-August

-Mentors are asked to fill out the following forms to verify agreement with guidelines required by the university:
+Mentors are asked to complete the following steps to verify agreement with guidelines required by the university:

 - Mentor verification agreement